KonstantinosChanioglou/CWS/README.md

    3) External System
 2) Validate Broker Facrionality
    1) What if there are two consumers or 2 external systems publish the smae information?
+      2) How the broker works.
+I  assume that it works like the topics.
+Make it work like that
+   2) Implement two different adaptors
+   3) Two external systems
+   4) Evaluate how the tasks in the pbmn can use the precompiled functionality to build the logic
+   5) What pre-post conditions can be implemented in the UF and how can be implemented?
+   6) See the definition for the Unit duntion that I gave and see how it can be implemented

 Question to Aly:
 1) Is what I am doing the wanted?